openstack/horizon/doc/source/topics/settings.rst

 to be set to True and your Neutron deployment must support DVR.
 Even when your Neutron plugin (like ML2 plugin) supports DVR feature, DVR feature depends on l3-agent configuration, so deployers should set this option appropriately depending on your deployment.

+``enable_ha_router``:

+.. versionadded:: 2014.2(Juno)

+Default: ``False``

+Enable or disable HA (High Availability) mode in Neutron virtual router in the Router panel.
+For the HA router mode to be enabled, this option needs to be set to True and your Neutron deployment must support HA router mode.
+Even when your Neutron plugin (like ML2 plugin) supports HA router mode, the feature depends on l3-agent configuration, so deployers should set this option appropriately depending on your deployment.

 ``enable_lb``: